uyar/piculet/docs/extract.rst

 transforms this list into a single string. [#]_

 .. note::
-      Woody uses the `ElementTree`_ module for building and querying XML trees.
+      Piculet uses the `ElementTree`_ module for building and querying XML trees.
 Therefore, the XPath queries you write are limited by `whatever ElementTree supports`_.
-However, Woody will make use of the `lxml`_ package if it is installed and in that case, you can use a `much wider range of XPath constructs`_.
+However, Piculet will make use of the `lxml`_ package if it is installed and in that case, you can use a `much wider range of XPath constructs`_.